 What worked for early humans in avoiding being food for predators on the Serengeti by engaging our fight or (mostly) flight mechanism might not be such a good way to make decisions today.
 But some of us still do it this way.

 Take, for example working for the motor clubs.
-Most towing company owners would agree that motor club rates are less than desirable.
+Most towing company owners would agree that providing roadside assistance for motor club rates is less than desirable.
 And when presented with the true cost of doing business with the clubs, many would admit that being so close to breaking even isn’t ideal.
 Astute reasoning tells us there are too many unforeseen variables for things to work out in our favor on a consistent basis.
 But we continue to work for the clubs anyway because our caveman minds convince us that some dollars are better than zero dollars.

 Is Working For Motor Clubs A Shortcut To Mediocrity?